 It is a combination of soulful acapella and pop acoustic guitar.
 Wonderful piece of music.

 Brisbane's home grown heros, 'Ball Park Music' have dropped another toe tapping tune in the last few days.
 The title of the new release 'Surrender' is exactly what I do to their music everytime I listen.
 Had the privelledge of seeing them live in February, and boy do they put on a good show.
+They spent weeks teasing their fan base on Facebook and other social medias, but finally, it is here.

 So please, sit back and enjoy a taste of Brisbanes music brilliance.